GJWT/nodeOIDCMsg/README.md

 ## Support for jti & kid
 Header includes claims such as kid and can be used to select the key wihtin a JWKS needed to verify the signature.
-Can also be passed in a non required claim for each token.
+Can also be passed in an optional claim for each token.
 Kid can be used to select the key within a JWKS needed to verify the signature.